khulnasoft-lab/design.khulnasoft.com/contents/get-started/principles.md

 Building empathy with our customers means deeply understanding their needs and goals.
 Doing so means thinking in terms of outcomes and workflows, rather than discrete, disconnected tasks.

-When designing, ensuring we're making decisions that support a connected, coherent experience across the product helps us meet this aim.
+When designing, ensure we're making decisions that support a connected, coherent experience across the product.

 | Do                                                                                                                                              | Don't                                                                                                                                                              |
 | ----------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ |